 To determine why the upstairs is colder than the downstairs, homeowners should hve their ductwork inspected by trusted HVAC pros like the team at Airmax Long Island to identify any imbalances, leaks or inadequacies.
 Sealing leaks and putting in new vents or adjusting existing ones can help increase airflow and ensure a more even temperature balance between the upstairs and downstairs.

 How You Can Fix a Hot or Cold Upstairs?

-Why Is My Upstairs So Humid?
+Why Is it So Humid Upstairs?

-To correct humidity problems, homeowners can improve ventilation by installing fans or opening windows to promote airflow.
+To correct humidity problems, homeowners can add more ventilation by installing fans or opening windows to promote airflow.
 Appropriate levels of insulation in the attic and better sealing the attic and walls can help prevent external moisture from entering the upstairs.
 Identifying and repairing any leaks or plumbing issues is also imperative.

 Depending on the levels of moisture found in the home, a whole-home dehumidifier could be another useful tool to reduce humidity on the upper and lower floors.